 Don’t ask last minute.
 It’s best to make your customers aware before the tour that they may be asked to give a video testimonial.
 Bring this to their attention beforehand.
 People will feel more prepared and pay closer attention throughout the tour.

 If your tour company doesn’t need signed waivers, ask at the time of check-in.
-Let your customers know you would like to shoot video and take photos while on the tour and that they can talk about their experience on camera when they return.
+Let your customers know you would like to shoot videos and take photos while on the tour and that they can talk about their experience on camera when they return.

 Easy ways to get video testimonials

 You don’t need a whole camera crew and editing studio unless you’re looking for a big production.
 Video testimonials can easily be filmed on a smartphone, tablet or iPad.
 And your customer is likely to feel more comfortable in front of these devices.
-Your tour guides can shoot video and take pictures of their group on their phone throughout the tour and upload them to a shared cloud (like Google Drive or Dropbox).
-They can even do simple editing on their phone if needed such as cutting and trimming the video and putting filters on.
+Your tour guides can shoot videos and take pictures of their group on their phone throughout the tour and upload them to a shared cloud (like Google Drive or Dropbox).
+They can even do simple editing on their phone if needed, such as cutting and trimming the video and putting filters on.

 Check out this blog on how to ask for TripAdvisor reviews.